revaturelabs/interviewquestions/MongoDB-IS/MongoDB_Interview_Ques.md

 ---

 34. How to check if the field is present or not in a collection in MongoDB.

 <details><summary> <b>Show Answer</b> </summary>

-> To check if the field is present or not in the mongodb we can use $ne operator in find query.
+> To check if the field is present or not in the mongodb we can use $ne operator in the `find()` method query.
 ```
 db.collection.find({
           "Field_value": {